abhishekkushwahaa/go-microx/README.md

 ### Interactive CLI Flow

-The CLI will guide you through project creation using **promptui**, displaying interactive options for selecting a template, naming your project, and choosing a database.
+The CLI will guide you through project creation using **promptui**, displaying interactive options for selecting a template, naming your project, choosing a database, and selecting an HTTP router.

 #### Example Interaction: